Djnny/circle-swap/README.md

 # circle-swap
-A simple Python program to make swapping gameplay elements in osu! skins easier.
+A simple Python program to make swapping gameplay elements in osu! easier.